-Their teeth were perfectly suited to their carnivorous lifestyle.
+Their teeth were perfectly suit to their carnivorous lifestyle.
 The bottom jaw teeth were 20-30percentage points smaller than those in the upper jaw.
 Twisted tooth caps and uneven enamels were also present on the teeth (thicker on the outside).
 It enabled them to rip plants out of the earth.

 This dinosaur describe by Paul Sereno as an ancient creature.
 It possessed one foot of armor plates on its back.
 The vertebral arches are deeply puncture, and the laminae between the hollow apertures are thick and fascinating.
 There were no firm centra in the vertebrae of its tail.
 Only a few millimeters separated the pelvic and thoracic progle bones.
 It had powerful limbs, just as other theropods or elongated dinosaurs.
 The front lends may have been two-thirds the length of the hind legs, a diplodocus characteristic.

 Classification Of 500 Teeth Dinosaur